 For better information on using the runway lighting always refer to the latest issue of the VFG and IFG.
 The IFG has more information on the approach lighting than that given by the VFG.

 The airport gates are locked at night.
 Anyone requiring after hour access should contact the airport manager.
 Visiting pilots can leave air-side via a pedestrian gate in the fence just west of the terminal.
 An access code is given to get back in.
 Please ensure this is closed/locked after use.

-Please note for visiting pilots/passengers in non airline aircraft – the above gate is the preferred method for access to and fro your aircraft.
+Please note for visiting pilots/passengers in non airline aircraft – the above gate is the preferred method for access to and from your aircraft.
 The Terminal access doors are kept locked for the protection of the public.
-Staff in the terminal do not work for the airport and have no obligation to provide access airside and will not generally not allow access air-side unless you can provide a CAA identification – such as a pilot licence.
+Staff in the terminal do not work for the airport and have no obligation to provide access airside and will generally not allow access air-side unless you can provide a CAA identification – such as a pilot licence.
 Please remember to bring it with you.